DecisiveAI/mdai-docs/src/usage.md

-## Integration and Instrumentation
+## Usage Guide
-- Guidance on instrumenting applications with OpenTelemetry SDKs for data collection
+- Instructions for testing and validating telemetry data collection
-- Configuration options for integrating OpenTelemetry with Prometheus for monitoring
+- Instructions for accessing and querying metrics data using Prometheus